-The course offers two strands – taught route and professional enquiry route.
-Both routes have been designed with the aim of providing a challenging but rewarding qualification that reflects the contemporary developments which are taking place in Scotland’s post-16 education sector.
+The course has been designed with the aim of providing a challenging but rewarding qualification that reflects the contemporary developments which are taking place in Scotland’s post-16 education sector.

 Each module within the course has its own set of specific objectives.
 However, overall the course sets itself objectives which will enable participants to:

 - Reflect, analyse and evaluate policies and practices within the sector

 - Develop their own knowledge and skills for future continuous advancement

 A minimum of a second class Honours degree (2.1 preferred) or equivalent in a relevant subject.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.